adityasunny1189/Student-Registration-API/README.md

 # Student-Registration-API
-v1: created a student REST API in go using gorm as an orm, mysql database and Redis for caching the data, using standard lib.
+v1: created a student REST API in go using gorm as an orm, mysql database and Redis for caching the data, using gin framework.